agility/agility-commercetools-demo/ECOMMERCE_README.md

 ## Support

 For issues or questions:
-1. Check this README and AGILITY_SETUP_GUIDE.md
+1. Check this README and COMMERCETOOLS_INTEGRATION.md
 2. Review browser console for errors
-3. Check Stripe Dashboard for payment issues
+3. Check commercetools Merchant Center for product/order issues
 4. Review Agility CMS content structure
 5. Contact support for your respective services